OpenAtom-Linyaps/linyaps/docs/app-conf.md

 ## Storage

-The config is highly user related, it should store in ~/.linglong/{appid}/app.yaml
+The config is highly user related, it should be stored in ~/.linglong/{appid}/app.yaml

 If not exist, create it first from info.json.